camilovelezr/ict-spec/spec.md

 | path | String value that represents a file or directory path using Unix conventions | path/to/file/or/directory |
 <br>

-The format defined by the `type` MAY be different from the representative format defined in the `format` field.
+The format defined by the `type` may be different from the representative format defined in the `format` field.
 For example, a tool may expect a JPEG image as an input.
 The tool is not configured, however, to accept a JPEG binary directly as a command line parameter, instead, the tool expects the input parameter to reference a file path to a JPEG image.
 In this case, the `type` of this input is `path`, while the `format` is `JPEG`.
 Appropriately defined `format` fields are used to ensure interoperability and findability for the IAP.
 When chaining two plugins together in sequence, the outputs of one plugin may be safely passed to the inputs of the second plugin based on matching or corresponding `format` fields.
 This functionality is not explicitly a part of the IAP and instead relies on the implementation and validation handled by IAP consumers -- user interface applications.
 The `format` field also relies heavily on a common [ontology](#ontology) -- a set of concepts and categories within a domain with explicitly defined properties and relationships to other items within the set.
-While the IAP is heavily reliant on a consistent and comprehensive ontology, the maintenance of such an ontology is NOT within the scope of the IAP.
+While the IAP is heavily reliant on a consistent and comprehensive ontology, the maintenance of such an ontology is not within the scope of the IAP.

 ## Ontology